laforge49/JActor2/README.md

 (1) the request to be invoked on the target reactor and (2) the callback to be executed on completion of that request.

+A request/response exchange between actors does not block

 Let use say that a Start request in blade A is to send an Add1 request to blade B.

 ```java